 The California Birthday Rule is a state law that allows you to switch your Medigap (Medicare Supplement) plan once a year during a 60-day window that begins on your birthday.
 During this period, you can move to any Medigap plan with equal or lesser benefits without answering health questions or going through medical underwriting.

 This is huge.
-In most states, if you want to switch Medigap plans after your initial enrollment period, insurance companies can—and often do—deny you based on your health conditions.
+In most states, if you want to switch Medigap plans after your initial enrollment period, insurance companies can deny you based on your health conditions.
 But California protects you with this annual opportunity.

 Here’s What Makes It Special: